chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 2. I used Claude AI to help me every step of the way.
 3. I am a software engineer that has been working for 25 years in Silicon Valley.
 4. It took me 12 days to completely solve this machine and find both flags (5 days to find the first one.)
-5. Since I was stuck during the privesc phase, I had to give a peek to a video in the course that essentially says "I am not gonna tell you yet how to privesc this machine, but I am going to tell you that it has something to do with the fact that tim belongs to the adm group."
+5. Since I was stuck during the privilege escalation (privesc) phase, I had to give a peek to a video in the course that essentially says "I am not gonna tell you yet how to privesc this machine, but I am going to tell you that it has something to do with the fact that tim belongs to the adm group."
 Sincerely, I don't know how many times I had already looked at the logs and didn't see the password, but once I knew that the solution HAD to be in the logs, I was finally able to see it; so what did I spend the last 7 days doing?
 In short, chasing rabbit holes, but it does not mean that it was all for nothing, in fact I believe that trying and failing is how I will eventually learn how to hack faster and better.

-# Reconnaissance (information gathering)
+# Reconnaissance (Information Gathering)

-#### Action: Go to the /tmp directory
+#### Action
-Do not forget to move to the /tmp directory:
+Do not forget to move to the **/tmp** directory:

 ```
 ┌──(username㉿machinename)-[/~]